 Ever since Supergirl cast Tyler Hoechlin as Superman (instead of Tom Welling [sniff]) we now know that the Trinity is in the cards for the CWverse.
 While Baby Batman is tied up over on FOX, we should at least have Diana of Themyscira make an appearance alongside the rest of the nascent Justice League.
 And no one else exhibits Diana’s grace, beauty, strength, regalness, and loyalty like Renee Elise Goldsberry.

-As the oldest of the Schuyler Sisters, Angelica is also the most intense of the trio (some men might even think she’s insane).
+As the oldest and wittiest of the Schuyler Sisters, Angelica is also the most intense of the trio (some men might even think she’s insane).
 She’s also fiercely feminist (werk!) and is willing to sacrifice herself for her sisters.
 The real question is why wouldn’t Renee Elise Goldsberry be Wonder Woman?
 I mean, since the movie had such a hard time casting Black Amazons, the least they could do is cast Renee as Diana.
 Plus, she’s got the Wonder Woman twirl down pat — and the golden lariat.
 What you runnin’ from?

 1. Lin-Manuel Miranda as Green Lantern

 We may never see Hal Jordan or John Stewart on the small screen, but that doesn’t mean we can’t have a Green Lantern!
 In the ’90s, Kyle Rayner replaced Hal Jordan as GL, and for a whole generation of comics readers, Kyle was their Green Lantern.
 A struggling artist when he was chosen for the power ring, Kyle Rayner’s fertile imagination allowed him to create amazing constructs with his mind (like he’s running out of time).
 After witnessing the death of a loved one (the original woman in a fridge — bleh), Kyle headed off to New York where he could be a new man.
 Sound familiar?